mlflow/mlflow/docs/source/gateway/index.rst

 security posture by minimizing the exposure of sensitive API keys throughout the system.
 It also helps to prevent exposing these keys within code or requiring end-users to manage keys safely.

 The gateway is designed to be flexible and adaptable, capable of easily defining and managing routes and rate limits using a straightforward REST API.
 This enables the easy incorporation of new LLM providers or provider LLM types into the system without necessitating changes to applications that interface with the gateway.
 This level of adaptability makes the Databricks AI Gateway Service an invaluable tool in environments that require agility and quick response to changes.

-This simplification and centralization of language model interactions, coupled with the added layer of security for API key management, rate limiting for cost control, make the Databricks AI Gateway service an ideal choice for organizations that use LLMs on a regular basis.
+This simplification and centralization of language model interactions, coupled with the added layer of security for API key management and rate limiting, make the Databricks AI Gateway service an ideal choice for organizations that use LLMs on a regular basis.

-.. _databricks_gateway-quickstart:
+.. _gateway-quickstart:

 Quickstart
 ==========